-Between Senior Signing Day and the fall, several tasks still must be completed before students attend.
+Several tasks must be completed between Senior Signing Day and the fall before students attend.
 These tasks can be challenging because students no longer have access to school counselors and do not know how to navigate this new system.

-Nationally about 20-40% of students melt.
-These rates are higher among special populations and students: from low- and moderate-income families, those with lower academic achievement, and/or who intend to enroll at community colleges compared to their peers planning to enroll at four-year colleges and universities.
+Nationally, about 20-40% of students melt.
+These rates are higher among special populations and students: those from low-and moderate-income families, those with lower academic achievement, and/or who intend to enroll at community colleges compared to their peers planning to enroll at four-year colleges and universities.

-After students receive acceptance letters and make their springtime decisions to attend a particular college, many tasks still must be completed for students to enroll successfully.
-Many of these tasks may be challenging for students who no longer have access to high school counselors.
-They may not be familiar with support resources available at their intended college, and whose families may lack experience with the college-going process.
-Several of these tasks relate to financing higher education, such as making sense of and paying deposits and identifying and budgeting for expenses like health insurance and course textbooks.
+After students receive acceptance letters and make their springtime decisions to attend a particular college, many tasks must still be completed to enroll successfully.
+Many of these tasks may be challenging for students without access to high school counselors.
+They may not be familiar with the support resources available at their intended college, and their families may lack experience with the college-going process.
+Several tasks relate to financing higher education, such as making sense of and paying deposits and identifying and budgeting expenses like health insurance and course textbooks.

-Colleges also expect students to access, digest, and respond to considerable correspondence over the summer.
+Colleges expect students to access, digest, and respond to considerable correspondence over the summer.
 Students are often required-but do not always correctly anticipate the need-to register for and attend orientation, take placement tests, and complete housing forms.